What Amount Do Retirees Need in an Emergency Fund?

 - Easing the loss of a part-time job or spouse’s job: If you supplement your income with a part-time job or your spouse is still working, an emergency fund can provide a temporary income source if that job is lost.

 - Covering age- or medical-related home improvements: If you’re beset by a mobility issue, you may need to make modifications to your home, such as adding a ramp, installing grab bars in a bathroom, or widening hallways and doors.
 An emergency fund can keep you from having to drain your pension, 401(k), or IRA to do so.

-Three to six months' worth of expenses is the rule of thumb for building an emergency fund.
+Three to six months' expenses is the rule of thumb for building an emergency fund.
 The amount you may need as a retiree, though, depends on several factors, including:

 - Your basic monthly expenses, including how much you pay for your mortgage or rent, home maintenance and upkeep, food, utilities, transportation, credit cards and other debts, and health care

 - Your monthly retirement income, including Social Security benefits, pension payments, regular withdrawals from investment or retirement accounts, and annuity income